Rajakavitha1/testing_gitbook/production-environment/postgresql/self-hosted-postgresql.md

       | kubectl apply -n seldon-system -f -
     rm db_pass
     ```
-    When the configuration is successful, you should see this:
+    After a successful configuration, you should see:
     ```secret/metadata-postgres configured```
 1. After the PostgreSQL database and secrets with credentials are ready, add the following to your `install-values.yaml`file.
     ```